Linden Gaydosh: Hamilton Tiger-Cats

-Hamilton Tiger-Cats (II)

-On September 4, 2014, Gaydosh signed with the Hamilton Tiger-Cats (who held his CFL rights).
+On September 4, 2014, Gaydosh signed with the Tiger-Cats (who still held his CFL rights).
 He appeared in nine regular-season games, registering four tackles, two tackles for a loss and a pass knockdown.
 He added four tackles in two playoff contests.
 During an off-season workout in the spring of 2015, Gaydosh tore his Achilles tendon, which required surgery and caused him to miss the 2015 season.
 He returned to Hamilton in 2016, making appearances in both pre-season games and the season opener against Toronto.

 Saskatchewan Roughriders

-On October 12, 2016, Gaydosh was traded to the Saskatchewan Roughriders, however he was released by the club on August 2, 2017.
+On October 12, 2016, Gaydosh was traded to the Saskatchewan Roughriders, however he was released by the club on August 2, 2017 without ever dressing for a game.

 Toronto Argonauts

 On August 6, 2017, Gaydosh signed with the Toronto Argonauts.
 Gaydosh played in 11 games for the Argos during the 2017 season, recorded the first three sacks of his career, and went on to win the 105th Grey Cup.
 Gaydosh played in 14 games for the Argos in 2018, made 5 tackles and his first career special teams tackle, and was signed to a contract extension following the season.
 In 2019, Gaydosh continued his role as a depth player and situational pass rusher, but made a few splash plays with six tackles, a sack, and his first career interception.
 However, he was released on February 7, 2020.